Saturday, October 9, 2021

 If that doesn't qualify as taking the name of the Lord in vain, I don't know what does.

-But he enthusiastically bears his testimony of the corporate handbook.
+But he enthusiastically bears his testimony of the corporate handbook, authored not by revelation, but by a committee of lawyers.

 Painting Themselves Into A Corner